easrng/Pandemic-Rim-A-Shooter/README.md

 If you are in the clicker, you have to click on the virus, in order to earn more coins!
 Enjoy!
 [Play Now](https://bathills.github.io/Pandemic-Rim-A-Shooter/) to test it.
 Wanna see the code?
 Don't search it in all these files.
-Just go to the [index.html](https://raw.githubusercontent.com/BATHILLS/Pandemic-Rim-A-Shooter/main/index.html)
+Just go to the [index.html](https://raw.githubusercontent.com/BATHILLS/Pandemic-Rim-A-Shooter/main/index.html).
+The license for this repository is registered in the [MIT license](https://github.com/BATHILLS/Pandemic-Rim-A-Shooter/blob/main/LICENSE)